Fiona Shaw: Career

+Television and film

+In 1984, Shaw played Miss Morrison in The Adventures of Sherlock Holmes episode The Adventure of the Crooked Man.
+She appeared in My Left Foot (1989), Mountains of the Moon (1990), Three Men and a Little Lady (1990), Super Mario Bros.
+(1993), Undercover Blues (1993), Persuasion (1995), Jane Eyre (1996), The Butcher Boy (1997), The Avengers (1998), Gormenghast (2000), and five of the Harry Potter films in which she played Petunia Dursley, Harry Potter's repressed maternal aunt.
+Shaw had a brief but key role in Brian DePalma's The Black Dahlia (2006).

 Shaw appeared in season four of the American TV show True Blood.
 Shaw's character, Marnie Stonebrook, has been described as an underachieving palm reader who is spiritually possessed by an actual witch.

+In 2013, she starred as Catherine Greenshaw in Agatha Christie's Marple episode "Greenshaw's Folly".

 In 2018, Shaw began portraying Carolyn Martens, the head of MI6's Russia-focused branch, in BBC America's Killing Eve.
 For her performance, she won the BAFTA Award for Best Actress in a Supporting Role in a Television Series.
 Later the same year, she played a senior MI6 officer in Mrs Wilson.
+For her role as a counselor in Phoebe Waller-Bridge series Fleabag (2019) she received a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series nomination.

+In 2020, she was listed at No. 29 on The Irish Times list of Ireland's greatest film actors.

-She currently stars in the Star Wars television series Andor, a prequel to the movie Rogue One, as the titular character's adoptive mother, Maarva Andor.
+Shaw starred in the Star Wars television series Andor as the titular character's adoptive mother, Maarva Andor.
+For her work in Andor, Shaw was nominated for a BAFTA Award for Best Supporting Actress.

-Shaw is an award-winning audiobook narrator; in October 2022, Shaw was awarded an AudioFile Magazine Earphone Award for her performance of The Bullet That Missed, the third book in Richard Osman's The Thursday Murder Club series.
+In October 2022, Shaw was awarded an AudioFile Magazine Earphone Award for her performance of The Bullet That Missed, the third book in Richard Osman's The Thursday Murder Club series.

+In 2024, she portrayed Rose Aguineau, a woman with a mysterious past who aids the protagonists, in season 4 of True Detective.

 Personal life

-Shaw is a lesbian, although she had dated men for many years before realising her sexual orientation, stating "It was a shock.
+Shaw is gay, although she had been in two relationships with men before realising her sexual orientation, stating "it was a shock.
 I was full of self-hatred and thought I would come back into the fold shortly.
 But I just didn't."

-A Catholic, from 2002 to 2005, Shaw was the partner of English actress Saffron Burrows.
+From 2002 to 2005, Shaw was the partner of English actress Saffron Burrows.
 She met Sri Lankan economist Sonali Deraniyagala after reading Deraniyagala's memoir, and they married in 2018.
+Shaw lives in Islington, North London, having previously lived in nearby Primrose Hill, "within earshot of London Zoo".

+Shaw was raised Catholic, and in January 1997, she spent two weeks with the Tyburn Nuns at their convent.